Florida State 62, Northeastern 60

-Florida State 62, Northeastern 60: Devon Bookert hit a jumper with .5 seconds left to lift the Seminoles in the third-place game at the Puerto Rico Tip-Off.
+Florida State 62, Northeastern 60: Devon Bookert hit a jumper with one second left to lift the Seminoles in the third-place game at the Puerto Rico Tip-Off.

 Aaron Thomas scored 16 points off the bench to lead Florida State (5-1).
 Robert Gilchrist added 12 points and a team-high six rebounds and Montay Brandon scored 10 for the Seminoles.